World's Wildest Police Videos: Format

-The series began with the series of specials entitled World's Scariest Police Chases, which was broadcast on February 2, 1997.
+The series began with a special entitled World's Scariest Police Chases, which was broadcast on February 2, 1997.
 It was narrated by actor Peter Coyote, and featured commentary by Captain C. W. Jensen of the Portland Police Bureau.
-Five additional episodes of World's Scariest Police Chases aired, with the second on April 27, 1997, third on November 4, 1997, fourth on February 17, 1998, fifth on April 28, 1998, and the sixth on April 29, 1999.
+Five more editions of World's Scariest Police Chases aired, with the second on April 27, 1997, third on November 4, 1997, fourth on February 17, 1998, fifth on April 28, 1998, and the sixth on April 29, 1999.

-A further two special episodes called World's Scariest Police Shootouts aired around this time as well.
-It was hosted by John Bunnell, a retired police officer and former Sheriff of Multnomah County, Oregon.
-The two episodes focused on police shootouts rather than chases themselves, although some of the clips featured a car chase along with a shootout.
-The first episode of World's Scariest Police Shootouts aired on May 15, 1997, and the second episode, World's Scariest Police Shootouts 2, aired on April 23, 1998.
-Both episodes were narrated and hosted by John Bunnell.
+A further two specials called World's Scariest Police Shootouts aired around this time as well.
+It was hosted by John Bunnell, a retired police officer and former Sheriff of Multnomah County, Oregon; series creator Paul Stojanovich had known Jensen and Bunnell through his early reality series, 1991's American Detective, for ABC, with Bunnell hosting that series in the last season.

+The two specials focused on police shootouts rather than chases themselves, although some of the clips featured a car chase along with a shootout.
+The first edition of World's Scariest Police Shootouts aired on May 15, 1997, and the second edition entitled World's Scariest Police Shootouts 2 aired on April 23, 1998.
+Both episodes were narrated and hosted by Bunnell.
 The episodes featured more well-known content, such as the North Hollywood shootout, the murder of Darrell Lunsford, the 1991 Sacramento hostage crisis, White supremacist Chevie Kehoe and his shootout with police, and the 1996 Honolulu hostage crisis.

 Eventually, the show was broadcast weekly.
-Bunnell's commentary was often characterized by puns, multiple clichés, over-dramatic descriptions of the struggle between good and evil, the police and criminals, victims and abusers, etc. Although Bunnell hosted and commented on most of the show, most police video segments were dubbed with the actual law enforcement officials acting in the situation presented.
-Tire screeching noises, horn beeps, automobile collision sounds and sirens are often overdubbed into these segments; this is especially noticeable in footage where vehicles are driving over dry grass or sand.
+Bunnell's commentary was often characterized by puns, multiple clichés, and over-dramatic descriptions of the struggle between good and evil, the police and criminals, victims and abusers, etc. Although Bunnell hosted and commented on most of the show, most police video segments were dubbed with the actual law enforcement officials acting in the situation presented.
+Tire screeching noises, horn beeps, automobile collision sounds and sirens are often overdubbed in these segments; this is especially noticeable in footage where vehicles are driving over dry grass or sand.

 It has been widely noticed that the same voice is used in almost every helicopter footage scene, regardless of the location the footage is from.
-This uncredited role is said to be that of Lawrence Welk III, who usually goes by "Larry Welk," and is a reporter and helicopter traffic pilot for KCAL-TV and KCBS-TV in Los Angeles.
+This uncredited role is said to be that of Lawrence Welk III, who usually goes by "Larry Welk", and is a reporter and helicopter traffic pilot for KCAL-TV and KCBS-TV in Los Angeles.
 He is also the grandson of famed musician Lawrence Welk.